-Soft-shelled turtles are powerful swimmers and almost entirely aquatic, fond of basking and rarely venturing far from aquatic margins.
+Soft shell turtles are powerful swimmers and almost entirely aquatic, fond of basking and usually staying close to their aquatic habitat.
 However, nesting females sometimes wander considerable distances from water in search of ideal nesting locations.
 Within their geographic distribution spiny soft shell turtles can be found in streams, rivers, oxbows, lakes, lagoons, water filled ditches and coastal areas.
-Softshell turtles are carnivorous and will hunt down or use ambush tactics to secure prey which includes but is not limited to: insects, crayfish, tadpoles, frogs, fishes and other small vertebrates.
+Soft shell turtles are carnivorous and will hunt down or use ambush tactics to secure prey which includes but is not limited to: insects, crayfish, tadpoles, frogs, fishes and other small vertebrates.
 Aquatic vegetation has been found in the stomachs of museum specimens.
-However, the vegetation contained snails and were likely ingested secondarilly to the turtle's pursuit of the snails.
+However, the vegetation contained snails and were likely ingested secondarily to the turtle's pursuit of the snails.
 When not basking out of the water or swimming about, soft shelled turtles can be found below the surface on the bottom concealed beneath a layer of sand or other substratum.
 Often with only the eyes or part of the head exposed.

 Guadalupe softshell turtles are endemic to Texas and occur in the Colorado, Guadalupe, Lavaca, Nueces and San Antonio River systems.
 Among young specimens and males, white-yellow tubercles ringed with black are present on the carapace.
 These markings are present among males but absent in adult females.